OliverAbraham/WPFWindowLayoutManager/README.md

 ## Abstract

 This library is a Nuget package to easily save and restore Window positions.
-The library can save all kinds of WPF Windows and Controls:
+The library can save attributes of WPF Windows and DataGrids (column widths, orders etc)
-Windows, GridViews, GridView column widths

 ## License